 - Seeking out role models who inspire you that integration can be achieved

 - Taking time to recharge and replenish your energy so you can overcome the next obstacle

 As Peter Senge taught us long ago that when people maintain hope around what’s possible, it helps them avoid lowering their goals, it also helps them discover new and more creative solutions.

 If you think it’s gotten easier for leaders to integrate work and life since ThirdPath was founded, think again.
 Here’s why:

 - Creating a high performing team that supports everyone’s work-life integration goals is the best way a leader can achieve work-life integration themselves

-- When leaders don’t have time to think and plan, they give up on improving their own work-life integration, as well as their drive to think more creatively with their teams around these issues
+- When leaders don’t have time to think and plan, they may begin to give up on their own work-life integration goals, and thinking less creatively around these issues for their team

 Given these truths, should we be surprised that so many leaders give up hope, lower their goals, and let work take over their nights, weekends and even vacations?